 She decided to go ahead with it, as according to the nurse, dogs do not get this sick from chemo.

-She let Jake go and went to a little restaurant to drink some coffee and read the book she brought with her.
-She explained to the lady in the restaurant she was waiting to pick up her dog at the vets, and the lady was kind enough to let Lottie stay and wait.
+She let Jake go and went to a little cafe to drink some coffee and read the book she brought with her.
+She explained to the lady in the cafe she was waiting to pick up her dog at the vets, and the lady was kind enough to let Lottie stay and wait.

 Lottie kept a close eye on the time and when the hour was passed she went back to the clinic to see the vet and pick up Jake.